nosdeedson/desafios-fullcycle/arquitetura-hexagonal/README.md

 ## use the command: go mod init github.com/nosdeedson/desafios-fullcycle/tree/main/arquitetura-hexagonal

 ## command go to download dependencies: go get .
-## the command above dowloadt the dependencies needed in the package
+## the command above dowload the dependencies needed in the package

 ## command to run the tests: go test ./...
 ## run all the tests (files)
 ## command got test file.go run the tests in the file

+## creating mocks
+## type inside the container appproduct: mockgen -destination=application/mocks/application.go -source=application/product.go application